-When I decided to become a vegetarian for a year, I honestly thought I had to give up eating sushi for an entire year.
-Say good-bye to one of the most delicious food on the planet!
-Sad face, sad face.
-Then… I got creative!
+When I decided to become a vegetarian, I honestly thought I had to give up eating sushi.
+Saying goodbye to one of my favorite food seems too crule.
+So I got creative!

-- Rice – To make sushi, you gotta use sushi rice.
-Sushi rice is a short-grain Japanese or Korean rice.
-They have higher starch content and they tend to stick together once it’s cooked.
-I personally use brown short-grain rice.
+- Rice – To make sushi, you have to use sushi rice.
+Sushi rice is short-grain Japanese or Korean rice.
+They have higher starch content and they tend to stick together when you cook them.
+I like to use brown short-grain rice.

 - Rice seasoning – I like to use a mixture of rice vinegar and apple cider vinegar.
 I know most people tend to use rice vinegar to season their rice but I like the extra tang that apple cider vinegar brings to the table.
 The ratio of seasoning per 1 cup of cooked rice looks like this: